Eat Feel Heal: A Sacred Food Journey

 Simple Small Steps to Begin Today

-4. Take a 15 minute gentle walk after lunch
+4. Take a 15-minute gentle walk after lunch

 5. Switch off all devices while eating